Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives: Challenges at the classical layer

-Whereas low-power analog circuit design possesses some serious challenges given the stringent specifications on noise and power, digital circuits are much less problematic, due to the large noise margins allowed to operate correctly.
-The first circuits researchers have developed have been based on reconfigurable architectures, in particular field-programmable gate-arrays (FPGAs) \cite{ConwayLamb2015,Homulle2017,Homulle2019}.
-These experiments showed that FPGAs could operate normally in deep-cryogenic temperatures and that all the functions could be activated.
-Independently, several quantum error correction (QEC) algorithms have been designed and implemented in room temperature FPGAs~\cite{Fu2018}.
+Digital circuits are much less problematic than analog, due to the large noise margins.
+The first circuits have been based on reconfigurable architectures, in particular FPGAs~\cite{Lamb2016,Homulle2017,Homulle2019}.
+FPGAs could operate normally in deep-cryogenic temperatures and all the functions could be activated.
+Independently, QEC algorithms have been designed and implemented in room temperature FPGAs~\cite{Fu2018}.
 The current trend is to combine these advances into FPGAs operated at cryogenic temperatures improving the feedback speed and reducing latency in QEC or enabling surface code decoding through machine learning techniques~\cite{Varsamopoulos2020}.
 FPGAs will likely be used to enable fast back and forth communication in QEC but also in hybrid quantum-classical algorithms like the Variational Quantum Eigensolvers (VQE)~\cite{Peruzzo2014} and quantum approximate optimization algorithms (QAOA)~\cite{farhi2014}.

-Another aspect relevant to classical logic performance at low temperature is that reduced leakage currents can make dynamic random access memories (DRAMs) essentially static, thereby enabling significant reduction in real estate utilization or alternatively in the increase of memory available to the controller.
+Another aspect relevant to classical logic performance at low temperature is that reduced leakage currents can make DRAMs essentially static, thereby enabling significant reduction in real estate utilization or alternatively in the increase of memory available to the controller.
 A considerable increase of memory could enable more sophisticated waveforms to counter the effects of simultaneous control of an increasing number of qubits and to enable true scalability.

-Both digital and analog circuits designed for deep-cryogenic operation are still in their infancy, despite many decades of development for other applications.
-Thus, we believe that more solutions will be found in the future to address problems discussed above.

-\section{Challenges at the Architecture Level}
+\section{Challenges at the architecture level}